cnnrbrn/noroff-wf2-content/ca.md

 - For the theory section and case study, place your answers within a PDF.
 - For the case study, please also submit as a seperate PDF.
 - For the practical section, please commit all these files to your git repository and submit the link in the above PDF document.
+Remember to add the node_modules folder to the .gitignore.